tasxatzial/travel-journal/README.md

 ## Dependencies

 This is a basic React project created with Vite.
-All dependencies are managed by npm except for the images, which are fetched directly from [Unsplash](https://unsplash.com).

 ## Run locally